 Treatment of resectable distal bile duct cancer may include:

 Adjuvant therapy for resectable bile duct cancer may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of resectable perihilar bile duct cancer may include the following:
+Treatment of unresectable bile duct cancer (including metastatic or recurrent disease) may include:

 For more information from the National Cancer Institute about bile duct cancer, see the following: